-Erdogan facing major test as voting ends in Turkey elections
+Erdogan, ruling AK Party take early lead in Turkish elections

 Opposition parties and NGOs deployed up to half a million monitors at ballot boxes to ward against fraud.
 They have said election law changes and fraud allegations in the 2017 referendum raise fears about the vote’s fairness.

-Earlier, CHP spokesman Bulent Tezcan said the party had reported to the YSK allegations of block votes being cast and of election monitors being beaten and kept out of polling stations in the southeast’s Sanliurfa province.

-YSK chairman Sadi Guven told the state-owned news agency Anadolu it was taking steps in response to reports of irregularities in the town of Suruc near the Syrian border.

-The government gave no immediate response to the reports, but Erdogan said there had not been any serious problems.
+Erdogan said there had been no serious voting violations.

 Turkey has been under emergency rule - which restricts some freedoms and allows the government to bypass parliament with decrees - for nearly two years since an attempted coup in 2016.